In the Press

 Justice Collaboratory to Lead Facebook Data Transparency Advisory Group

-The Justice Collaboratory at Yale Law School, directed by faculty members Tom L. Tyler and Tracey R. Meares, will lead the Data Transparency Advisory Group (DTAG) — a group that will review Facebook’s measurement and transparency of content standards enforcement.
+The Justice Collaboratory at Yale Law School, directed by faculty members Tracey L. Meares and Tom R. Tyler, will lead the Data Transparency Advisory Group (DTAG) — a group that will review Facebook’s measurement and transparency of content standards enforcement.

 In May 2018, Facebook shared its preliminary Community Standards Enforcement Report, which published data used internally by Facebook to measure their effectiveness in enforcing its “Community Standards.”
 These Community Standards set rules prohibiting certain types of content from being posted on Facebook.
 Facebook chartered the DTAG to assess its Content Standards Enforcement Report, to provide recommendations for how to improve its measurement and reporting practices, and to produce a public report on its efforts.